 There’s no denying that countless people dream of travel and it’s thanks to blogs, YouTube & the internet that people who love doing this can share those experiences, and attract visitors to their sites/videos.

-I talked about travel blogs here, but one of the best case studies I’ve seen to date about someone who successfully has their own business set up from this is this lady, who created an awesome blog, YouTube channel, Instagram account and Pinterest account where she details this stuff.
+I talked about travel blogs here, but one of the best case studies I’ve seen to date about someone who successfully has their own business set up from this is this solo travel lady, who created an awesome blog, YouTube channel, Instagram account and Pinterest account where she details this stuff.
 She does very well and affiliate marketing I believe is one of the things she does.

 Even if it’s that’s not the case, you should know that if you decide to do this, then affiliate marketing can and will be a viable way to monetize such a business idea.